howisjames/howisjt-com/content/posts/travel-chicago.md

 This morning we flew home.
 Unfortunately, I had a poor Uber experience where I used the reservation option to reserve a larger vehicle (XL) the evening prior to our morning ride to the airport.
 It confirmed, so I though all was well.
 The morning of departure we were packed, ready and on the curb in front of the hotel 10 minutes before the scheduled Uber pick up.
 Ten minutes passed and I looked at the app, seeing that the driver was 40 minutes north of the city and not moving.
 Clearly, he/she had stood me up.
 It took three more attempts to request an Uber XL that morning.
 Two failed because initially their ETA was shown to be just a few minutes away, but upon confirmation it reset to a half hour away.
 Finally, the third driver arrived with a suitable vehicle and, while we were behind schedule, we did arrive at O'Hare airport with sufficient time.

 My observation is that the transportation options to/from O'Hare have not been restored since COVID.
-Shuttle busses to downtown are not yet operational.
+Shuttle buses to downtown are not yet operational.
 Our options were a pricy private SUV shuttle, inexpensive public transit train (which we didn't want to do with luggage), or somewhat expensive Uber.
 The Uber XL we used was a comfortable minivan and was less expensive than the private "GO" SUV option, though only marginally after numerous fees tacked on by the City.

 ![As Experienced Itinerary](/images/travel/chicago/itinerary-as-experienced-sm.jpg)

 ---

 ## What We Missed

 It is no surprise that four days isn't enough time to see all that Chicago has to offer.
 Attractions we missed that I had hoped to see are:

- - Wriggley Field
+ - Wrigley Field
  - Soldier Field (we saw it, but tours are offered)
- - Chicago Botanical Garden up at County Line Rd.
+ - Chicago Botanical Garden (up at County Line Rd.)
  - Chicago History Museum
  - Frank Lloyd Wright House
  - A swimming beach at Lake Michigan (too chilly during our visit)